 4. Afterward, press the Windows and R keys together.
 It will open the Run dialog box.
 Then type in MdSched and hit Enter.

-5. Then choose Restart now and check for problems option.
+5. Then, choose Restart Now and check for the option of the problem.

 6. The wizard will provide all the next instructions to be followed.
 It will help you check and fix all the memory-related problems.